cuongth/wgChess/README.md

 # wgChess
-Qt6 Chess program for desktop
+Qt6 Chess program for desktop using QWidget.